akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 You can create up to 50 connections. :rocket:
 :::

-Here are the simple steps to create an connection:
+Here are the simple steps to create a connection:
 1. Click on the `System` menu.
 2. Click on the `Connections` submenu.
 3. Click on the `Create` button.